Photo by @tucker_the_bluey

 Using whole foods we are able to craft recipes that not only taste good but are good for your dogs too.

-Kayla is the Content Writer/Editor for Simple Food Project.
-She has a cat named Professor Cat-Faced Meowmers who goes by Kitty, and is currently hard at work on a 7-point presentation outlining the importance of getting her own dog.
-She stays busy biking trails and learning to be a better cook (it’s really hit or miss).
+Kayla is the Content Writer for The Simple Food Project.
+She has a cat named Professor Cat-Faced Meowmers, who goes by Kitty, and a goof of a dog, named Duck.
+She stays busy biking trails, losing at board games, and searching for the next best craft beer.

 The Simple Food Project